MaxEdwards20/Quote-Search-React/Questions.md

-- How can I make a holder for the quotes?
-It seems like this would be a separate component that is passed in boxes of other quotes
+- How can I get the main background to expand with the additional quotes
-- How do I setup the `docs` part of this config to work on github pages?
+- Why does my build not work?
+Should it have something else in the config?